AnacletoLAB/GRIP-Transformer/readme.md

 The strong Smith-Waterman score of the random control also demonstrates that local alignment followed by best-target selection can produce optimistic similarity values.

-## Interpretation cautions

-- A high number of distinct sequences is not sufficient evidence of conditioning on `RNA1`.
-- Smith-Waterman always returns a local optimum and can assign substantial scores to random sequences.
-- BLAST6 is more selective and may return no hit.
-- Local alignment identity must not be interpreted as full-sequence identity.
-- The 30% and 50% generation conditions contain true target prefixes and are oracle controls, not de novo generation.
-- The reported `R` values quantify the best local exact-match signal normalized by the full selected-target length.

 ## Current code-organization note